-No acid sulphate soils occur in or within the vicinity of the site.
+No acid sulphate soils are known or expected to occur in or within the vicinity of the Preliminary Works Sites.

 Potential impacts to soils include erosion, spills of fuels and chemicals and incorrect management of waste materials.
 Appendix F provides the Water Management Plan for the management of soils, including erosion and geology issues during the project.
 Response procedures in the event of a spill of hazardous chemicals or dangerous goods are provided in Appendix C. A procedure for the unexpected find of contaminated material is provided in Section 5.2.10.